rhagelstrom/BetterCombatEffects/README.md

   * SDC - Can be written as [SDC] or (SDC)
   * (E) - Will remove the effect when the source of the effect drops to 0 HP
   * ELUSIVE - No attack roll has advantage against this Actor
-  * UNFLANKABLE - Attack rolls do not gain flanking bonuses agaist this Actor - Requires Flanking and Range extension
+  * UNFLANKABLE - Attack rolls do not gain flanking bonuses against this Actor - Requires Flanking and Range extension
   * Additional conditional operators (see conditional operators section)
   * ATKHA,ATKHD,ATKHR, - Activate,Deactivate,Remove effect when the attack is successful
   * ATKMA,ATKMD,ATKMR, - Activate,Deactivate,Remove effect when the attack is unsuccessful